 Lunar New Year in Manchester

-Celebrate Lunar New Year (Chinese New Year) in Manchester as the city welcomes the Year of the Horse.
-One of the UK’s largest Lunar New Year celebrations, the festival transforms the city centre with colour, culture and community spirit.
+Manchester has now bid farewell to its Lunar New Year celebrations for 2026, as the city welcomed the Year of the Horse in spectacular style.
+One of the UK’s largest Lunar New Year festivals, the event once again transformed the city centre with colour, culture and community spirit.

 Lunar New Year Manchester 2026 Dates and Celebrations